-It wasn’t long before we had unwanted furry creatures in our home (the perils of country living).
+It wasn’t long before we had unwanted rodents in our home (the perils of country living).

 One Sunday morning, about two weeks after she started hanging around I went out to put food out for her, to be greeted with the sight of her feeding a furry pile of kittens (they scattered in all directions on sighting me).
 It appeared that she her kittens hadn’t been too far a way after all.

 In Five Weeks…

 Ugg (named on account that she really wasn’t the prettiest of cats) has really made herself at home.
 After spending many hours out out on the back balcony trying to befriend her (when I

 could should have been doing other things), she is now very trusting of me and my daughter.
 We can stroke her all over and lift her up ( although we’ve not tried a full on snuggle) and she’s fine.
 She has never swiped us and rarely hisses.

 She is also looking a lot prettier, but we feel it’s wrong to change her name now.

 Her kittens are all friendly little creatures now too and we managed to worm and de-flea them no problem.
 I’ve even managed to deflea and worm Ugg, thanks to a spot-on product called BroadLine, which is easily applied to the back of the cats neck and kills fleas and worms.